Understanding Logistic Regression

 This article discusses the basics of Logistic Regression and its implementation in Python.
 Logistic regression is basically a supervised classification algorithm.
-In a classification problem, the target variable(or output), y, can take only discrete values for given set of features(or inputs), X.
+In a classification problem, the target variable(or output), y, can take only discrete values for a given set of features(or inputs), X.

-We can also say that the target variable is categorical.
 Based on the number of categories, Logistic regression can be classified as: